SonyShrestha/SDM_Project/README.md

 ### Step 1: Create Local Repositories and Load Data

 1. **Create Repositories**: Use the `repository_creation.py` script to create local repositories.
-It automatically Load TBox (schema) into the created respository
+It automatically Load TBox (schema) into the created respository.
+It also create different config files (DO NOT LOAD the config to GraphDB)
 2. **Load ABox**: Manually load the ABox (instance) data into each local repository using GraphDB's workbench.

 ### Step 2: Create Global Schema Repository